-Most shippers would agree that cost savings from optimization of their shipments across orders is one of the major (if not the only) goals desired from a TMS implementation.
+Most shippers would agree that cost savings from the optimization of their shipments across orders are one of the major (if not the only) goals desired from a TMS implementation.
 After all, consolidation would logically lead to an optimized mode (LTL, TL) selection and the assignment of the cheapest cost carrier (from multiple carriers maintained in the transportation lanes).
-However, there is one aspect of carrier determination that is usually not in the control of the shipper—customer specific carrier determination rules.
+However, there is one aspect of carrier determination that is usually not in the control of the shipper - customer-specific carrier determination rules.

 The condition should be created with an origin of “Condition based on BRFplus expression”.
 It should be a copy of condition type /SCMTMS/TOR_TYPE with the desired data access definitions as inputs and the carrier field as the result of the condition type.
 The origin of the condition enables the user to create a BRFplus application (More information on BRFplus is available on our previous blog BRFplus: Business Rules Processing In SAP TM.

 This ”freestyle” application is then used to model the customer-specific rules including triggering email alerts based on specific rules.
 For example, if there is a customer-requested carrier that is not part of the daily pick-up carriers at the dock, an email can be triggered with specific instructions to the transportation planners to call the carrier and schedule a pick-up.
 The beauty of this tool is that the rules can be set up by functional analysts with minimal development required.
 With an interactive user interface, analysts can work hand-in-hand with business users to set up these rules.
 Once the rules are set, business users can maintain the data in each system (via an application exit).